What is B2B Inbound Marketing and how can it help you get more leads?

 “75% of B2B decision-makers say they trust a brand more when it’s affiliated with an industry expert or influencer they respect”

-8. Create expert how-tos and tutorials
+8. Create expert how-tos and tutorials that truly help

-Tutorial formats that work well include:
+Tutorial formats that work well:

-Blog posts : great for SEO and quick reference
+• Blog posts: Great for SEO and quick reference

-YouTube videos : ideal for visual walkthroughs
+• YouTube videos: Perfect for clear, visual walkthroughs

-/Tips for maximum impact:
+Tips for maximum impact:

-Avoid jargon or overly technical language, keep it smart but approachable
+• Avoid jargon or overly technical language, keep it smart but approachable

 “71% of B2B buyers consume blog content like how-tos during their purchase journey”

-9. Activate employee advocacy
+9. Activate employee advocacy to amplify your brand

 A great example is Lavender’s Head of Content, who consistently breaks down product value in plain, human language, sparking curiosity and conversation without sounding like a sales pitch.